Research

 We are examining the control of lentiviral infection, including human immunodeficiency virus (HIV) and equine infectious anemia virus (EIAV).
 We use mathematical and computational models of viral dynamics with clinical and experimental data to elucidate the determinants of virus control and escape.
 Our long-term goal is to uncover fundamental viral or immune mechanisms and to develop effective strategies for intervention and control.

-Other current projects investigate viral evolution in bacteriophage populations, the effect of antiretroviral therapy on decreasing the development of kidney disease among HIV+ populations, and COVID-19 infection dynamics.
+Other current projects investigate influenza, the effect of antiretroviral therapy on decreasing the development of kidney disease among HIV+ populations, and COVID-19 infection dynamics.